Prosono/SMARTi_BaseComponent/README.md

 # Disclaimer

 This integration adds multiple automations, sensors, entities and helpers to your Home Assistant installation.
 They are all named "SMARTi_xxx" for easy filtering and not to conflict with existing helpers, entities, automations etc you might already have present and will not affect your current installation.
-Please do note that if you are bothered by this, then the SMARTi integrtion is not for you.
+Please do note that if you are bothered by this, then the SMARTi integration is not for you.

+# Support, bugs and reporting

+Please report bugs, issues and other things at support@smarti.dev